 The Projects in the Area supported by the Plan conform to the zoning in the Bend Development Code, including maximum densities and building requirements, and those provisions of the Bend Development Code are incorporated by reference herein.
-The entirety of the area is zoned High Density Residential (RH).
+The Area is zoned RM and RH.
+Multi-unit residential development is a permitted use in the RM and RH zones.
+The proposed club house is accessory to the residential use.